 An ovulation prediction calculator or kit may also help you identify the ovulation day and thus the luteal phase.

 Your body goes through some changes during the luteal phase.
-You may track them for a few months to make a note of the onset of the phase.

 What Are The Changes In Your Body During Luteal Phase?